piroor/popupalt/migration-story.md

 I don't describe how I did it here, but if you hope to know details, please see [the source](https://github.com/piroor/webextensions-lib-configs/blob/master/Configs.js).
 There are just 177 lines.

+(Updated at 2016.4.26: [bug 1197346](https://bugzilla.mozilla.org/show_bug.cgi?id=1197346) has been fixed at Nightly 49.0a1 so you don't need any library to access the storage system from content scripts anymore.
+Now, my library just provides easy access for configuration values instead of the native storage API.)

 I had to update my `manifest.json` to use the library from both the background page and the content script, like:

       "background": {